allanNAIT/allanNAIT.github.io/comp1017/module3/21-css-backgrounds/css-backgrounds.md

+---
+layout: page
-# 21 - CSS Background Images
+title: 21 - CSS Background Images
+---
 The following file is required for this lesson:
 * [demo-css-background-image.zip](files/demo-css-background-image.zip)